abpframework/abp/docs/en/others/free-licenses-vs-pro-licenses.md

 ## Is ABP Suite free?

-ABP Suite is a part of the ABP Commercial Platform that generates full source code from the backend to the client.
+ABP Suite is a part of the ABP Platform that generates full source code from the backend to the client.
 ABP Suite is not a free tool for everyone.
-It is free for only the active ABP Commercial license holders.
+It is free for only the active ABP license holders.

 ## LeptonX Lite (Basic Theme) vs LeptonX (PRO Theme)

-ABP Framework provides a theming system that has the following goals:
+ABP provides a theming system that has the following goals:

 * To develop different themes and let the application use and upgrade a theme separately.
 * To determine a standard set of libraries (like Bootstrap) to support all the themes.